bela127/wedance/README.md

 To activate all services and features see section `Services` below.

 ## Services
+If you want to run all services that are used for a fully functional projekt your right here.
+You don't need to do this if your good with testing without the services.

 ### Authentication for custom domains
+If you want to host the projekt under a custom domain.

 - Go to `Authentication`, switch to tab `Sign-in method` find section `Authorized domains`, click `Add domain` and add new

 ### City auto-complete
+If you want the auto-complete feature for city selection.

 - Enable Maps API in Google API in [Google Cloud Console](https://console.cloud.google.com/apis/library)

 ### Mailgun
+If you want to send mails e.g.to user's.

 - Create [mailgun](https://www.mailgun.com/) account.
 - Create domain and setup DNS.